Autistic spectrum disorders (ASDs) are a group of lifelong conditions that affect how a person communicates with and relates to other people.

 Many children with an ASD also have other conditions such as attention deficit hyperactivity disorder (ADHD), dyspraxia (difficulty organising thoughts and movements) or dyslexia.

 The exact causes of ASDs aren't fully understood at present and they may be caused by a combination of factors.
 These include the genes inherited from our parents, being born before 35 weeks, and birth defects that affect the development of the nervous system.

 If you notice your child might be showing signs of an ASD, contact your GP or health visitor.

 For example, respite breaks give you a chance to rest while somebody else looks after your child – these may be provided by social services.
-Some families are also entitled to benefits such as disability living allowance to help cover the extra expenses involved in caring for a child with an ASD.
+Some families are entitled to benefits, such as disability living allowance to help cover the expenses involved in caring for a child with an ASD.
 You may also find it helpful to get information and support from local autism support groups.

 You can find more information about living with an ASD from charities such as the National Autistic Society.

 For answers to frequently asked questions on this topic, see FAQs.

 For sources and links to further information, see Resources.

 This information was published by Bupa's Health Information Team and is based on reputable sources of medical evidence.
 It has been reviewed by appropriate medical or clinical professionals.
 Photos are only for illustrative purposes and do not reflect every presentation of a condition.
 The content is intended only for general information and does not replace the need for personal advice from a qualified health professional.
 For more details on how we produce our content and its sources, visit the about our health information page.